Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 Like the name implies, we don't know what is beyond this technological singularity.
 But within a competitive landscape of AGI versus AGI, we at least know that this future will have nothing to do with humans.

-- become supercomplex, where their actions become incomprehensible to humans
+become supercomplex, where both their internal structure and their actions are incomprehensible to humans

-If some AGIs diverge, then the entire competitive landscape of AGIs will diverge.
+If some highly-capable AGIs diverge, then the entire competitive frontier of AGIs will diverge — where the most-competitive AGIs become the ones that are most incompatible with humans.

-This divergence will be possible if one autonomous AGI gains enough capability to complete a permanent resource preference shift.
+This divergence will be possible if one autonomous AGI gains enough human-level capability to internally undergo a permanent abstraction collapse.

-This means it crosses a capability threshold where ignoring human-level resources provides a competitive advantage in all behaviors that are needed for competing with other AGIs.
-This AGI may still use some human-level resources, but they will no longer be its primary choice.
+This means it crosses a capability threshold where ignoring human-level abstractions provides a competitive advantage in all behaviors that are needed for competing with other AGIs.
+This AGI may outwardly continue to use some human-level abstractions, but internally they will no longer be its primary choice.

 Instead, now with the broad capabilities to finally stop relying on humans, it can dive deep into autonomously working in a space that strongly prefers non-human, physical-level abstractions.